-INTERFACING TO DSPs
+INTERFACING TO DSPS

 The AD9864 connects directly to an Analog Devices programmable digital signal processor (DSP).
-Figure 37 illustrates an example with the Blackfin® series of ADSP-2153x processors.
-The Blackfin DSP series of 16-bit products is optimized for telecommunications applications with its dynamic power management feature, making it well suited for portable radio products.
+Figure 38 illustrates an example with the Blackfin series processors, such as the ADSP-BF609.
+The Blackfin DSP series of 16-bit products is optimized for low power telecommunications applications with its dynamic power management feature, making it well suited for portable radio products.
 The code compatible family members share the fundamental core attributes of high performance, low power consumption, and the ease-of-use advantages of a microcontroller instruction set.